wissemkarous/30-Days-of-NLP/README.md

 # 30-Days-NLP
-Wlc to this learning hub !
-Lets explore the magic of Ai by this starting path to Nlp engineering
+Welcome to this learning hub Let's explore the magic of AI by starting on this path to NLP engineering.